 ArtWorks Gallery & Studio's Senior Program Coordinator.
 She oversees the all creative expression that the ArtWorks Gallery and studio an art program driven by Keystone Community Resources.
 A graduate from Keystone College with bachelor's degree in Visual Art and specialization in Art Therapy.
 Kaitlin's passion for immersing individuals with intellectual disabilities into the larger arts community has been expressed through the continuous growth of the ArtWorks program.
 Kaitlin has instructed children & adults with intellectual disabilities and autism, along with community based classes for over 10+ years.
 She has exhibited her art work in galleries throughout the mid-Atlantic region.
 She has been commissioned in several permanent installations and mural works.
+She sits as a member of the Scranton Chamber, and works closely with the larger arts community.
+She has a multitude of experience curating exhibitions and event planning.
 Her passion is to continuously explore various processes and expressions through primarily clay and printmaking.

 Colleen is a Fulbright Scholar to Thailand and received her MA in decorative arts and design from Bard in New York City.
 She possesses curatorial experience at the Met, the Museum of Arts and Design, and Sotheby's Home.
 Her experience living in Italy helps her appreciate all forms of creativity, and informs her methods of fostering intellectual curiosity in the classroom.
 Colleen paints in oil and enjoys portraits and landscapes.
 She is motivated to design exciting projects for her students using found materials especially vintage jewelry, comics, and textiles.